kwilkins/dnd/5e-reference-doc.md

   * RAI – Rules as Intended
     * This approach is what the designer meant when the rule was created.
 Sometimes the words written don’t successfully communicate the original intent, or there was an oversight in the original text(sometimes these get fixed in a later publishing).
   * RAF – Rules as Fun
-    * Sometimes we depart from what is written or what was intended, because D&D is meant to be fun.
-Ignoring the fact that Tim is supposed to be dead so he can say a few words before his character finally breathes his last can be more fun and add more story for the game.
+    * Sometimes we depart from what is written or what was intended, because D&D is primarily meant to be **fun**.
+Ignoring the fact that the spell *animal friendship* isn't supposed to work on monstrosities, the owlbear rolling a natural 1 for his save against the spell allows it to become charmed by Wrenn.
+This creates an incredibly fun scene and one of the most memorable moments for the campaign.

 All this is to say that there will be times when we follow the rules as written, there will be times when we follow the rules as intended, and there will be times when we purposely ignore rules to have a good time.

 ## Character Customization
 ### Playable Races
-All of the class options from the Player’s Handbook.
+All of the race options from the Player’s Handbook and Dungeon's Master Guide

 The following race options from Volo's Guide to Monsters:
   * Aasimar